velichkoals/politik.ch-tasks/README.md

 <h3>What can be improved: </h3>

+- use state manager for data (not to pass through props)
+- create scss variables
+- event.target.value.toLowerCase(), create variable for lowercase event to avoid repeating (DRY)
 - remove clog from SectionHeader
-- create scss variables
-- use state manager for data (not to pass through props)
 - add hover effects to nav items